maria-sap/lc-house-alarm/README.md

 serial_reader.py :
 - python program that communicated with the Microbit
 - if the 'alarm' was triggered, Python accesses and updated the Firebase database information on alarm status

+the website:
+- details product 'details'
+- has a log-in system using the Firebase database
+- communicates with the database and updates details displayed on the website accordingly
+- I may go back and update and improve the visuals of the website in the future